jnozzi/cocoadev.com/SiteContent/General/SamGoldman.markdown

 I started using Cocoa and Objective-C when OS X came out.
-I never used [[NeXT]], but I want to buy some black hardware at some time in the future.
+I never used General/NeXT, but I want to buy some black hardware at some time in the future.

-I am currently working on an open source project for connecting to [[MySQL]] servers with Cocoa.
+I am currently working on an open source project for connecting to General/MySQL servers with Cocoa.
 It should be a fun project and everyone is welcome to help out.
 You can find out more here: http://lucidsql.sourceforge.net/

 I have a variety of interests including: